kmahyyg/kmahyyg.github.io/source/about/index.md

  https://github.com/kmahyyg

- Backend, Frontend, Learnning Python and PHP.
+ Backend, Maybe to become a full-stack, Learnning Python and Go & PHP.

- Thanks for meeting her, Zoe, I've found my life back.
+ Thanks for meeting her, Zoe, Everything will have an end.

- Love!
+ NEVER DRINK AT NIGHT:
+  - Coke
+  - Herb Tea